termofday/pomodoro-timer/readme.md

 # Pomodoro 25 + 5 Timer

 25 + 5 Timer written for freecodecamp.org.
-This is a progessive web ap (pwa).
+This is a progessive web app (pwa).

 ## Tech uses: